 In addition, Venmo is starting to crack down on payments that look like business transactions.

-In June 2021, Venmo announced it would be taking a 1.9% cut of all commercial transactions on personal Venmo accounts, while also charging a ten-cent fee.
+In June 2021, Venmo announced it would be taking a 1.9% cut of all business account transactions on personal Venmo accounts, while also charging a ten-cent fee.
 In exchange, those transactions will get some kind of purchase protection.

-While Baselane has a few more steps because landlords need to create an account and fill out the details of the lease before inviting a tenant to sign up, Baselane has automated features that Venmo doesn’t have, designed with rent collection in mind.
+While Baselane has a few more steps to get started, it has automated features that Venmo doesn’t because Baselane is designed with online rent collection in mind.

 “We, from the Baselane side, are also sending reminders to the tenant that, ‘Your rent is coming up,’ or ‘Your rent is overdue.’
-There are alerts.
 Venmo doesn’t have those capabilities.”

-Meanwhile, on Baselane the landlord is notified if the rent is late via automated notifications and through a simple dashboard on the platform.
-Baselane can also automatically assess late fees based on the paramentes the landlord sets when creating this lease. .
+On Baselane, landlords are notified if the rent is late via automated notifications and through a user-friendly dashboard on the platform.
+Baselane can also automatically assess late fees based on the parameters the landlord sets when creating this lease.

 “Venmo is very easy to set up, but all these features don’t exist because it’s not designed for rent collection,” says Saad.

-When comparing Venmo to Baselane, here are the key points to keep in mind:
+When comparing Venmo to Baselane, here are the key pros and cons to keep in mind:

 - Baselane can automatically notify tenants when their rent is about to be due and when it’s overdue.
 Venmo can’t send these notifications.